unframework/licheepi-nano-buildroot/README.md

 - Ubuntu Bionic or similar (see Vagrant VM)
 - Buildroot 2020.02 (auto-downloaded by VM, otherwise see [project downloads page](https://buildroot.org/download.html))

 Buildroot takes care of downloading any further dependencies automatically.
+Please note that I tested this only on the `2020.02` version of Buildroot so far.

 ## Building the Image